checkstyle/contribution/checkstyle-tester/README_OLD.md

 ATTENTION:

-you can specify at projects-to-test-on.properties path to local file system if you have some repositories on your local, example:
+you can specify at projects-to-test-on.yml path to local file system if you have some repositories on your local, example:
 "checkstyle=/home/username/java/git-repos/checkstyle/checkstyle".